NikunjShah/projects/RuleEngine/README.md

 - result : Result returned if rule is passed (Mandatory) (Any Object Ex: String, JSON, Array, Integer)
 - priority : Priority based on which rules will be evaluated.
 If not specified the default priority will be set to 1.
 Highest priority (Optional)(Number)

-## Variables
-- Variable is JSON object of variables against which expression needs to be evaluated.
-- Eg : { var1:1, var2:'test'}

 ## Notes
 - `var2 == test` compares variable 'var2' value with string 'test'.
 (No need to use quotes for string inside expression)